GriffinSnider/SheaHomesCustomerReviews/README.md

 Dual-method sentiment analysis using VADER (lexicon-based) and TextBlob (pattern-based) to quantify the emotional tone of every review.
 Provides compound sentiment scores, polarity, and subjectivity measures across the full dataset.

 **Layer 2: Topic Extraction**
-TF-IDF keyword analysis and Latent Dirichlet Allocation (LDA) topic modeling to surface what customers talk about most frequently, what distinguishes positive reviews from negative ones, and what latent themes emerge across communities.
+TF-IDF keyword analysis and Latent Dirichlet Allocation (LDA) topic modeling to find what customers talk about most frequently, what distinguishes positive reviews from negative ones, and what themes emerge across communities.

 **Layer 3: Predictive Classification**
 Machine learning classifiers (Logistic Regression, Random Forest, Gradient Boosting) trained to predict customer satisfaction level from review text alone.
 Achieves 84.1% accuracy, enabling identification of at-risk reviews before they surface in aggregate ratings.